Jim Boeheim tests positive for COVID-19

 SYRACUSE, N.Y.
-(WSYR-TV) — Syracuse Men’s Basketball Coach Jim Boeheim took to Twitter on Sunday to announce that he has tested positive for COVID-19.
+(WSYR) — Syracuse Men’s Basketball Coach Jim Boeheim took to Twitter on Sunday to announce that he has tested positive for COVID-19.

 Boeheim and the rest of the team are tested multiple times a week.
 Once he tested positive, he immediately began his quarantine.